 So instead of setting yourself depressingly far-away targets for losing weight, earning money or anything else, why not simply make some small changes to your lifestyle that are less based on arbitrary goal setting, and more on simply enriching your life?

 Pick up a new hobby

 There’s no time like the new year to start picking up a new hobby, something you’ll actually enjoy.
 Of course, hobbies can have an end goal, but the beauty of them is that often they just give you something more fulfilling to do than just scrolling through endless screens.
-Perhaps you want to take a dance class, to tone up and make friends?
-Or you want to start practicing yoga, whether for mindfulness or flexibility.
-Alternatively, perhaps you simply want to do something fun that’s somewhat focused – like exploring new video games.
-There are so many kinds of games out there, from console games to PC games and even casino games – and you can click to see examples of those, including themed jackpot slots and multiple roulette variants.
+Perhaps you want to find something that can make you extra money.
+If that is the case then Situs Poker Online is where you need to go.

 Start reading again

 Think back to childhood – did you read a hell of a lot more often than you do now?
 If that’s the case, then you’re not alone – leisure reading in the US is at an all time low, and it’s a similar story around the world.
 However, reading has a multitude of benefits, both intellectual and emotional.
 It eases stress, improves vocabulary, and just gives you a general sense of creativity – all things we are often seeking to expand our horizons.
 Reading makes for an excellent talking point, and in fact, you could even join a book club to discuss themes, and to meet like-minded people.